-The increase of R&D expense of \$1 and the decrease of \$123 for the three and six month periods ended September 30, 2014, respectively, compared to the same periods in 2013 reflects the focus of development activities on products offered for sale, as opposed to those that may be offered in the future.
+The decrease of R&D expense of \$20 and \$151 for the three and nine month periods ended December 31, 2014, respectively, compared to the same periods in 2013 reflects the focus of development activities on products offered for sale, as opposed to those that may be offered in the future.
 The launch of the Genetic Variant Annotation Service in August 2013 significantly lowered the amount of effort being devoted to future products.
-Extensions or improvements to the Therapy Finders, CancerRx mobile app and the GVA, along with fee-for-service development activities are all assigned as Engineering expenses rather than R&D.
+Extensions or improvements to the Therapy Finders, CancerRx mobile app and the GVA, along with feefor-service development activities are all assigned as Engineering expenses rather than R&D.